Sylvester Stallone Announces He’s Done Playing Rocky Balboa Following ‘Creed 2’ Success

 Sylvester Stallone is officially moving on from his iconic character, Rocky Balboa.
 The actor, who has touched millions with his portrayal of the Philadelphia boxer, announced that he’s decided to step away from the character for good following the success of Creed II.

-According to a Nov.
-28 report by The Today Show, Sylvester Stallone took to his Instagram account on Wednesday to make the official announcement.
+According to a November 28 report by the Today Show, Sylvester Stallone took to his Instagram account on Wednesday to make the official announcement.
 The actor shared a video of himself on the final day of filming Creed II, and gave a heartfelt speech about leaving the franchise, and Rocky Balboa, behind.

 Stallone called Creed II his “last rodeo” as Balboa, and sweetly passed the torch on to Michael B. Jordan, who plays Adonis Creed in the new franchise.

 “I thought Rocky was over in 2006, and I was very happy with that.
 All of the sudden this young man presented himself, and the whole story changed.
-It went on to a new generation — new problems, new adventures,” Sly stated gesturing towards Michael.
+It went on to a new generation — new problems, new adventures,” Sly stated, gesturing towards Michael.

 Stallone also revealed that he’s so happy to have told Rocky’s story, and now the character of Adonis Creed can continue to triumph with brand new stories.